aiday-mar/Kubernetes_Tutorial/README.md

 **Node**

 The node has a kubelet running, container tooling like docker, a kube-proxy process running, and a processor like supervisord.
 Have at least a three node cluster.
 Minikube is a lightweight kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
 In the Pod there is the Docker application container, storage resources, a unique network IP.
-There are various pod states : pending (accepted by the kubernetes system),
+There are various pod states : pending (accepted by the kubernetes system), running (when a pod has been scheduled on a node), succeeded (meaning that all the containers in the pod have exit with state zero), crashloopbackoff (when a container fails to start for some reason).

+In this course the following controllers are covered : ReplicaSets, Deployments, DaemonSets, Jobs and Services.

+ReplicaSets ensure that a specified number of replicas for a pod are running at all times.
+When a pod working on the job has crashed the ReplicaSet controller will start a new pod.
+The ReplicatSet declared during deployment and this is declared in a YAML file.